DSLsofMath/tfpie2015/README.md

 2015-05-04: Submission accepted for presentation at the [TFPIE workshop](http://wiki.science.ru.nl/tfpie/TFPIE2015) on June 2nd.

-2015-04-27: Draft paper submission: ["Domain-Specific Languages of Mathematics: Presenting Mathematical Analysis using Functional Programming"](http://www.cse.chalmers.se/~patrikj/papers/Ionescu_Jansson_DSLsofMath_TFPIE_2015_paper_preprint.pdf) to Trends in Functional Programming in Education ([TFPIE 2015](http://wiki.science.ru.nl/tfpie/TFPIE2015)).
-The draft was accepted the full paper will be submitted to [ENTCS](http://www.journals.elsevier.com/electronic-notes-in-theoretical-computer-science/) ([RoMEO green](http://www.sherpa.ac.uk/romeo/issn/1571-0661/)) by 2015-07-07.
+2015-04-27: Draft paper submission: "Domain-Specific Languages of Mathematics: Presenting Mathematical Analysis using Functional Programming" to Trends in Functional Programming in Education ([TFPIE 2015](http://wiki.science.ru.nl/tfpie/TFPIE2015)).
+The draft was accepted for presentation and the full paper was later submitted to [ENTCS](http://www.journals.elsevier.com/electronic-notes-in-theoretical-computer-science/) ([RoMEO green](http://www.sherpa.ac.uk/romeo/issn/1571-0661/)).

 Authors: Cezar Ionescu and Patrik Jansson, Chalmers